nativedigsol/necl/SPEC.md

 a - b   // difference
 a * b   // product
 a / b   // quotient

-// Note that NECL does not support the remainder, exponentiation and floor division operators
 ```

+Note 1: NECL does not support the remainder, exponentiation and floor division operators.
+These are offered via functions
+Note 2: These operations can only be done to integers.
+If you try to do this operation with float values, it will return an error when parsing

-#### Comparison operators
+#### Comparative operators

+Note that these can only be applied to integers

 ```
 a == b    // Equal
 a != b    // Not equal